paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

     }

-If you omit that the code will work just fine, the iterator is instantiated dynamically, it is just that the type is not exposed in the module.
+If you omit that the code will work just fine, the iterator is instantiated dynamically, it is just that the type is not exposed from the module.

 .. index::
     single: Iterators; Iterating Python In C